 - Visit the ISSS office before dropping below full-time.

-- Maintain good academic standing (2.0 grade point average for undergraduate students and 3.0 grade point average for graduate students).
+- Maintain good academic standing (2.0 grade point average for undergraduate students, 3.0 grade point average for graduate students, and 2.3 grade point average for JD students).

 - Contact the ISSS office (or J-1 sponsor) if you need to transfer to another institution or change your status.